sarahgharbi/sarahgharbi.github.io/_pages/about.md

 {% include base_path %}

-I am a postdoctoral researcher the [Rockwool Foundation Berlin](https://www.rfberlin.com) (RFBerlin).
+I am a postdoctoral researcher at the [Rockwool Foundation Berlin](https://www.rfberlin.com) (RFBerlin).

 I obtained a PhD degree in Economics from the University of Cologne in 2025.
 Prior to joining the University of Cologne in 2022, I was a PhD student at the University of Mannheim and worked as a researcher in the group "Inequality and Public Policy" at the [ZEW](https://www.zew.de/en/) -- Leibniz Center for European Economic Research.